 (c) is not in doing so to be taken to have breached any professional ethics or standards or any principles of conduct applicable to the person’s employment or to have engaged in unprofessional conduct.

-[Section 142 amended by No. 26 of 2008 s.
+[Section 142 amended: No. 26 of 2008 s.
 7.]

 Division 5 — Proposals about arrangements for child